aaronlelevier/aaronlelevier.github.io/_posts/2019-06-01-unit-testing-in-python-part-1.md

 # Unit test in Python

-Here is the prod and unit test code from one of my Python projects.
+Here is the prod and unit test code from one of my Python project on converting [Labelme](https://github.com/wkentaro/labelme) annotations to COCO dataset annotations project called [mlearning](https://github.com/aaronlelevier/mlearning).
 Let’s take a look at this code and discuss it.

 <script src="https://gist.github.com/aaronlelevier/e53fceeaed8323b76212dbcc8c7079ec.js"></script>